zwets/ident-16s/README.md

 ### Complex installation

-The more experienced POSIX user may prefer to install `ident-16s`'s dependencies the 'proper' way.
+The more experienced POSIX user may prefer to install the dependencies the 'proper' way.
 That's fine.
-Just make sure that `barrnap` and the `unfasta` scripts are on the `PATH`, and that the `16SMicrobial` database is visible to to the NCBI blast programs.
-This can be done by setting `BLASTDB` or by defining it in your `.ncbirc` file.
+You can install them anywhere you prefer, as long as you make sure that `barrnap`, the `unfasta` scripts, and `blastn` are on the `PATH`, and that the `16SMicrobial` database is visible to `blastn`.
+The latter is done by setting the `BLASTDB` or `NCBI` environment variables appropriately.

 ## License